-The airplane is equipped with a constant-speed, aluminum-alloy propeller with a governor.
-The airplane is available with the standard, metal, three-blade (74" diameter) propeller or an optional, composite three-blade (74" diameter) propeller.
+The airplane is equipped with a constant-speed, aluminum-alloy propeller with a three-blade (78" diameter) propeller and governor.

 The propeller governor automatically adjusts propeller pitch to regulate propeller and engine RPM.
 The propeller governor senses engine speed by means of flyweights and senses throttle setting through a cable connected to the power (throttle) control lever in the cockpit.
 The propeller governor boosts oil pressure in order to regulate propeller pitch position.
 Moving the throttle lever forward causes the governor to meter less high-pressure oil to the propeller hub allowing centrifugal force acting on the blades to lower the propeller pitch for higher RPM operation.
 Reducing the power (throttle) lever position causes the governor to meter more high-pressure oil to the propeller hub forcing the blades to a higher pitch, lower RPM, position.
 During stabilized flight, the governor automatically adjusts propeller pitch in order to maintain an RPM setting (throttle position).
 Any change in airspeed or load on the propeller results in a change in propeller pitch.